alrieckert/lazarus/components/aarre/tools/README.txt

-aarreupdatelist

-This tool is under construction.
-The goal is to scan a directory and gather information of all lpk files.
+aarreupdatelist is a command line utility to scan a directory for lpk files and write a summary.
+Compile and run to see the available parameters.